To make things easier to get a handle on, below is a checklist of what you need to do to plan for a future with ALS.

 - Whether the plan covers durable medical equipment (DME), such as ventilators or wheelchairs.

 - Whether your plan includes home health coverage, including a home health aide.

 - Whether your plan covers hospice care.

 If you qualify for Medicare, the standard 24-month waiting period is reduced to 5 months for ALS patients.
 However, it’s still important to start the process quickly.
-For help in navigating the Medicare system, contact your nearest ALS Texas care services manager.
+For help navigating Medicare, reach out to the The Patient Advocate Foundation ALS Medicare Resource Line.

 At some point, ALS will probably make it more difficult to do your job, or at least require you to change the way in which you do it.
 For example, a wheelchair may be needed to improve mobility, or special devices might be used to help you speak clearly.

 You may be worried that disclosing your diagnosis to your employer might cause you to lose your job.
 However, by law, all employers with at least 15 employees cannot discriminate based on disabilities, and must make “reasonable accommodations” to help you continue working.
 These accommodations may include making physical changes to the workplace, such as adding a wheelchair ramp.
 They can also involve providing special equipment or devices that are needed to help you continue doing your job, or changing the way your work is done.

 An employer does not have to make accommodations if they are not considered “reasonable”―that is, if they are prohibitively expensive or if they fundamentally change the nature of the position or the business itself.

 If you are ever discriminated against based on a disability, you can file an ADA (Americans with Disabilities Act) complaint with the U.S. Department of Justice.